This is a special article for July 24- International Self-Care Day

 Now imagine you are sitting in the back seat, not noticing what the damage is but feeling the jerks and the bumps of the moving vehicle.
 Someone is yelling at your driver, and in return your driver is yelling at you (self-critiquing and judging).

 It’s you who needs to wake up, take charge, and control the driver and instruct him to drive correctly.
 You are to blame for allowing your mind to drive like a maniac.
 Your mind waits for instructions or discipline that you fail to give.
-When you blame and give power to a external stimulus, the mind gets dependent on external situation or person to fix it.
+When you blame and give power

 The mind loves to tell you what is missing in you and in your life.
 You gave your mind permission to drive erratically, and only you can change it yourself.